-COVID-19: Although our Meetinghouse is locked for group gatherings, we are staying connected and worshiping together online!
+COVID-19: Although our Meetinghouse is closed for group gatherings, we are staying connected and worshiping together online!

 Check our Facebook page for updates.